For introverts, it may be easier to form beautiful sentences in their heads rather than deliver those same thoughts out loud on the spot.

 5. It’s just who we are — and that’s okay.

-The takeaway: Don’t try to make an introvert talk more or become an extrovert.
-It most likely won’t happen.
-Accept them for who they are, because there’s nothing at all wrong with being an introvert.
+The takeaway: Don’t force an introvert to talk more or try to change them into an extrovert.
+It won’t happen.
+Love them for who they are, because there’s nothing at all wrong with being an introvert.